-The second statement, again divided into the two columns, is the Statement of Revenues, Expenses, and Changes in Net Assets.
-This statement shows revenues and expenditures for the College and the Endowment.
+The second statement, again divided into the two columns, is the Statement of Revenues, Expenses, and Changes in Net Position.
+This statement shows revenues and expenditures for the College and the endowment.
 Operating Revenues are those associated with exchanges with students, commonly tuition and sales such as books.
 Federal sources include grants to students such as Pell Grants, SEOG, and Federal Work Study.

 Nonoperating Revenues include all revenues that are not exchange based, such as the state operating grant and property taxes.
-Also included this year is \$459,681 in Investment income.
-The investment in this case is the reserve account for Certificates of Participation the College has used in past years to finance various capital improvements.
-This money is not held by the College, but rather in trust for the benefit of the College.
+Also included this year is \$30,339 in Investment income.
+The investment in this case is the idle funds invested in certificates of deposit in area banks.

-The most definitive line to determine "profit or loss" is the Net increase (decrease) in net assets line, in this case a positive net change of \$2,212,641 for the College and (\$262,682) for the Endowment.
+The most definitive line to determine "profit or loss" is the Net increase (decrease) in net position line, in this case a negative net change of \$9,573 for the College and a positive net change of \$584,864 for the endowment.
 This statement is supported by the detail statements for each fund as included in the Supplementary Information.
 For purposes of this statement, Other auxiliary enterprises include cosmetology, wellness center, and athletic scholarships.

 The final major statement included is the Statement of Cash Flows.
 This report does not reflect profit or loss, but rather changes in cash and cash equivalents.
-The last section of this statement reconciles the change in operating cash, this statement, to the net operating loss as shown on the Statement of Revenues, Expenses, and Changes in Net Assets.
+The last section of this statement reconciles the change in operating cash, this statement, to the net operating loss as shown on the Statement of Revenues, Expenses, and Changes in Net Position.